Brightcove

 Read on to learn more about different monetization models, and the benefits of the multi-tiered approach.

-Ad-supported video on demand (AVOD), subscription video on demand (SVOD), and the Hybrid model are some of the primary revenue models commonly used by OTT content providers today.
+Ad-supported video on demand (AVOD), subscription video on demand (SVOD), and hybrids are some of the primary revenue models commonly used by OTT content providers today.

 Here’s a brief explanation of how these models differ:

-• AVOD: Within this model, viewers receive access to free content in exchange for watching ads.
+• AVOD.
+Viewers receive access to free content in exchange for watching ads.

 • Among some of the best-known ad-supported video services are YouTube, Pluto TV, Crackle, and many publisher sites, such as Conde Nast and Vice Media.